Potential Benefits Of Online Couples Counseling And Therapy

 • Whether you want an LGBTQ+ therapist

-Your therapist can create a couple's assessment unique to your relationship based on the answers in your questionnaire.
-In your initial intake session, the therapist might also ask you and your partner what you hope to get out of counseling, and start developing a treatment plan personalized to your needs.
+Your therapist can create an assessment unique to your relationship based on the answers in your questionnaire.
+In your initial intake session, the therapist might also ask you and your partner what you hope to get from therapy and start developing a treatment plan personalized to your needs.
 Your therapist may provide focused relationship support based on the needs identified in your treatment plan.

 Rawpixel